bnason-nf/findallinfile/README.md

 `true` which means enabled, and setting it to `false` will disable it.

 If you want to change the limit on the number of results that will be found, you can modify the "Result Limit" setting ("findAllInFile.resultLimit" in settings.json).
 The default is 10000, and you can change it to any number, or zero to disable it (no limit).

+If you want to change the limit on the number of searches that will stored in the history, you can modify the "Search History Limit" setting ("findAllInFile.searchHistoryLimit" in settings.json).
+The default is 10, and you can change it to any number between 1 and 100 inclusive.

 ## Note

 There is a [GitHub issue](https://github.com/microsoft/vscode/issues/14836) requesting this feature be integrated into Visual Studio Code.
-If that ever happens then this extension will become obsolete.
+If that ever happens then this extension will become obsolete (we all hope).

 ## Contributions